 If you’re shopping for health insurance for individuals, ignorance is not bliss.
 The more you know, the more likely you’ll find affordable health care insurance that suits your needs and your budget.
-Test your knowledge of these common terms and concepts used by the health insurance industry before you shop for competitive health insurance quotes online.
+Check your health insurance IQ and test your knowledge of these common terms and concepts used by the health insurance industry before you shop for competitive health insurance quotes online.

 A. The policy is a really good one with lots of credibility in the health insurance industry.

 B. A requirement that you show proof of past health insurance.

 C. Insurance you can pay for with a credit card.